RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 - Avoid submitting screenshots of spoilers - scenes that involve plot twists, unexpected characters or unexpected boss fights later in the game, etc. Use your best judgment. (completion screenshots are an exception, of course - the site will automatically obscure them as a spoiler)
 - Don't try too hard to be funny or provocative.
 It may depend on the nature of the game, but in general the screenshots should be neutral - it gets old if they're all trying to be silly.
 - Avoid adding potentially controversial or NSFW content.
 Even if it's in the nature of the game, screenshots (like other content on game pages) should generally steer clear of it.
 They can be censored if there's no other option.
+- If named characters or other forms of user input are present in screenshots, using the canonical character names is recommended if possible, or using "RA", or at least normal-sounding names.
+Don't use nonsense like "AAAAAA" and don't input anything offensive.
 - If replacing a low quality primary in-game screenshot, consider reproducing its content if you feel it's interesting, or if it depicts a particularly iconic level or scene or something else that would be missed by the additional screenshots.
+This is not necessary, but it's something to consider.

 ## System-Specific Guidelines